marvin1099/SteamGameSwitcher/README.md

     VERSION         Valid values are
-                        0 to circle (default), - to reverse circle INDEX to select a index (eg 2 gets branch 2, -2 gets 2end last) NAME to select name (eg '' for public or experimental)
+                        0 to circle (default), - to reverse circle INDEX to select a index (eg 2 gets branch 2, -2 gets 2end last) NAME to select name (eg '' for public or experimental for experimental)

 # Examples
     ./SGS.py 0